 Visas and Health in Nepal

-Political regime: Parliamentary monarchy
+Political system: Parliamentary monarchy

 Capital: Kathmandu